kujawad/q-url-api/README.md

 ./gradlew update
 ```

+in order to apply the changes to database.
 # Docker
 I highly recommend using [Docker](https://www.docker.com/) for at least database in order to isolate
 the application logic.